Namass/Branch-Integration-Guides/ios_quickstart.md

 | "$blackberry_url" | Same as above but for Blackberry Store
 | "$windows_phone_url" | Same as above but for Windows Store

-You have the ability to control the direct deep linking of each link by inserting the following _optional keys in the dictionary_:
+You have the ability to control the direct deep linking of each link by inserting the following _optional keys in the params dictionary_:

 | Key | Value
 | --- | ---